willhaslett/covid-19-growth/README.md

   >>>
   ```

-* **Pickle files**

-  `df_us.p` and `df_us_region_and_state.p` are pickle files that persist the corresponding dictionaries of dataframes.
-For performance reasons, it is recommended to use these pickles for downstream work with the US data rather than importing the `c19us.py` module.

 ## Jupyter Notebooks

   `all.ipynb` and `us.ipynb` contain starting points for work with global or US data.
 You can preview the notebook stubs here in GitHub by navigating to them: